-Interior designers often look online and in magazines for design inspiration.
-This helps them come up with creative ideas for the design layout, materials, tile patterns, colors, and details such as lighting and hardware.
-Be sure to search for inspiration as well since it will help you gain a better understanding of the direction you want the design to go.
+Interior designers often look in magazines and online for design inspiration.
+This helps them develop creative ideas for the design layout, materials, tile patterns, colors, and details such as lighting and hardware.
+Search for inspiration yourself, since it will help you gain a better understanding of the direction you want the design to go.

-When your interior designer presents their initial ideas, provide feedback that expresses your own thoughts and needs—from functionality, to usage, to what you may or may not like in terms of color.
-It's important for you to communicate effectively, so your interior designer can try to incorporate these ideas and elements into the design.
+When your interior designer presents their initial ideas, provide feedback that expresses your own thoughts and needs—from functionality and usage, to what you may or may not like in terms of color or style.
+It is important to communicate effectively so your interior designer can incorporate your ideas into the design.

 Complete Design Drawings

 Once inspiration concepts are selected and reviewed, the next step is for your interior designer to complete the design drawings.
-These drawings are used to convey the design plans to both you and your contractor, and anyone else who's involved in the process, such as tile installers—especially in terms of tile pattern and size.
+These drawings are used to convey the design plans to both you and your contractor, and others involved in the process, such as tile installers—especially in terms of tile pattern and size.

 These drawings should reflect all of the design plans.
-This will help your interior designer plan out specifics, such as the layout of your tub and shower, toilet, vanity, and tile.
+This will help your interior designer plan specifics, such as the layout of your tub and shower, toilet, vanity, and tile.
 They should also include elevation in their drawings, which shows the front or side of the elements within the design plan.
-Elevation should be used to plan the bathroom vanity design, backsplash tile design, shower and tub configuration, and tile pattern and sizes for any vertical surfaces.
+Elevation should be used to plan the bathroom vanity design, shower and tub configuration, tile pattern and sizes, and backsplash tile design for any vertical surfaces.

-After you've looked at inspirational photos, offered feedback, and have seen completed design drawings from your interior designer, they will begin to select the colors and materials that will be featured within the design.
-When choosing elements, such as tile, they may head to a store to view samples and check out the range of options.
-Ordering samples is a great way to get a sense of how certain colors will work in the actual space, how they'll look next to adjacent, existing materials, and how different colors coordinate with each other.
+After you have considered inspirational photos and offered feedback of the completed design drawings from your interior designer, they will begin to select the colors and materials that will be featured within the design.
+When choosing elements, such as tile, they may visit a store to view samples to explore the range of options.
+Take-home samples will offer you a sense of how colors will work in the actual space, how they will look next to adjacent, existing materials, and how different colors coordinate with each other.

-Today's bathroom designs, and just about any design project, require dedication during the planning process.
-With the help of your interior designer, you'll gather the right inspiration, put together realistic drawings, and then execute the overall design.
-Use these tips to be successful in creating a design you'll truly love.
+Today's bathroom designs, as with most design projects, require dedication during the planning process.
+With the help of your interior designer, you can gather the right inspiration, collaborate to create realistic drawings, and then execute the overall design.
+Use these tips to be successful in creating a design you will truly love.